Mr Blue (Yazoo song)

-"Mr Blue" is a song by English synthpop duo Yazoo, which was released in 1983 on their second and final studio album You and Me Both.
+"Mr Blue" is a song by English synth-pop duo Yazoo, which was released in 1983 on their second and final studio album You and Me Both.
 The song, written by Vince Clarke, was notably covered by Dutch singer René Klijn in 1993.

 Yazoo version

 Background

 "Mr Blue" was one of five tracks to be written by Clarke for You and Me Both.
 It was recorded at Blackwing Studios in London and produced by Yazoo with Eric Radcliffe.
 Speaking to Melody Maker in 1983, Clarke commented, "You and Me Both [is] probably more serious than the last album.
 Alison's always written serious lyrics.
 I've had a bash at it.
 'Mr Blue' is about an emotion called...
 Mr Blue, like a person."

 Critical reception

 In a review of You and Me Both, Gavin Martin of New Musical Express described the song as a "shimmering", "beautifully crisp" and "evocative" song which "pinpoint[s] the outcome of the last four years of harsh political strictures".
 He also noted the song's "genuinely heartbreaking melody which has that bristling shiver down the spine which hallmarks classic pop from all eras past".
 Mark Cooper of Number One considered both "Mr Blue" and "Unmarked" to show Clarke "develop[ing] his social conscience" and "dealing military madness a blow or two".

 Audio described the song as having a mood of "outer-space solitude".
 Stuart Cohn of Rolling Stone picked "Mr Blue" and "Softly Over" as the best songs on the album, with both setting "ambiguously worded love lyrics to traditional-sounding, hymn-like melodies".